The Bankrate promise

 Unexpected fees or interest

-Customers who experienced unexpected interest and fees with personal loans generally complained about receiving higher interest rates than they were initially quoted and fees that they felt were not openly disclosed by the lender.
+Customers who experienced unexpected interest and fees with personal loans generally complained about receiving higher interest rates than initially quoted.
+Customers also felt the lender did not openly disclose fees.

-Many of the personal loan complaints about unexpected interest and fees were from borrowers who did not have an accurate estimate of the interest they would pay before signing on for a loan.
+Many personal loan complaints about unexpected interest and fees were from borrowers who did not have an accurate estimate of the interest they would pay before signing on for a loan.
 For example, one customer who submitted a complaint about an installment loan was told they would receive a “special rate” after fulfilling the requirements of their first loan with a company at 13 percent.
 The customer learned later on that the rate on the new loan was in fact more than double the interest, at 27 a percent rate.

 Problems when making payments

 Customers who reported problems making personal loan payments generally complained about being surprised by the frequency of their payments, lenders not notifying them when there was a problem processing their payment and lenders being unwilling to negotiate due dates and late fees.

 Payment processing problems